-Dogs are omnivores, which means they can eat a variety of foods, including vegetables.
-But just because dogs can eat veggies doesn't mean that they are all safe for your canine companion.
+Dogs are omnivores, which means they can eat a variety of foods, including vegetables, which are great for your dog's health.
+But just because dogs can eat veggies doesn't mean that all of them are safe for your canine companion.
 Keep your pooch healthy by knowing what veggies should stay securely stowed in the fridge or pantry.

 Potato and Tomato Leaves & Stems

 Many high-quality dog foods use potatoes and tomatoes as ingredients.
-These two vegetables themselves are safe to eat, but the leaves and stems of the plants are very toxic to dogs.
+These two vegetables themselves are safe to eat, but according to Pet Poison Helpline, the leaves and stems of the plants are very toxic to dogs.
 The green parts of the plants contain solanine, which can cause vomiting, diarrhea, weakness and confusion in dogs.
 If your dog sometimes visits your vegetable garden, be sure to limit his access to the tomato, potato and other nightshade plants, including bell pepper, eggplant and tomatillo.

-Rhubarb pie is a tasty human treat, but rhubarb can be toxic for your canine friend.
+Rhubarb pie is a tasty human treat, but Pet Poison Helpline advises that rhubarb is toxic for your canine friend.
 Like the stems and leaves of the nightshade plants, the leaves and stalk of the rhubarb are the toxic parts.
 Both the stalk and leaves contain oxalate crystals (although the leaves are more toxic), which deplete the calcium in the dog's body.
 Symptoms of rhubarb poisoning include drooling, loss of appetite, vomiting, diarrhea, lethargy, weakness, tremors and bloody urine.
 In some severe cases, rhubarb poisoning can cause sudden renal failure.